alianza-clyne/FEND-website-optimization-project/README.md

   h2, h3{ page-break-after: avoid; }
 }
 ```
-I have also changed the media type in the print.css stylesheet link in index.html file so that it reflects this.
+I have also changed the media type in the print.css stylesheet link in the index.html file so that it reflects this.

 ```HTML
 <!-- Original stylesheet code -->